hayes/pothos/packages/plugin-prisma/README.md

   connection arguments (`before`, `after`, `first`, `last`), along with `include` options for nested selections.

-The created connection queries currently support `first` and `last` and `before` alone, or `before` with `first` and `after` with `last`.
-Queries for other combinations are not very useful, and resolving them according to spec requires more complex queries with unbounded sizes.
+The created connection queries currently support the following combinations of connection arguments:

+- `first`, `last`, or `before`
+- `first` and `before`
+- `last` and `after`

+Queries for other combinations are not as useful, and generally requiring loading all records between 2 cursors, or between a cursor and the end of the set.
+Generating query options for these cases is more complex and likely very inefficient, so they will currently throw an Error indicating the argument combinations are not supported.

 ### `relatedConnection`